Kozea/CairoSVG/pages/project_description.rst

 =========

 CairoSVG has one main goal: convert SVG to Cairo surfaces, with Pycairo as only dependency.
-This requirement makes CairoSVG independant from X, Glib or GTK+.
+This requirement makes CairoSVG independant from X, Glib, Qt or GTK+.

 What CairoSVG Is